 - Scottish landfill tax, which replaced landfill tax on transactions taking place in Scotland.

 Revenue Scotland is responsible for the collection and administration of these two devolved taxes.
 You can find out more information on the Revenue Scotland website.

-The Smith Commission also recommended that the first 10 percentage points of the standard rate of value added tax (VAT) applicable to Scotland should be assigned to Scotland.
+From April 2019, revenues from the first 10 percentage points of the standard rate and the first 2.5 percentage points of the reduced rate of VAT applicable to Scotland will be assigned to Scotland.

 Which taxes are devolved in Wales?

 Following the Silk Commission and the Wales Act 2014, some tax powers are being devolved to the Welsh Assembly.
-There will be a fully devolved Welsh land transaction tax and a fully devolved Welsh landfill disposals tax; these will replace stamp duty land tax and landfill tax on transactions taking place in Wales.
-These new devolved taxes have applied since April 2018.
+Since April 2018 there has been a fully devolved Welsh land transaction tax and a fully devolved Welsh landfill disposals tax; these replaced stamp duty land tax and landfill tax on transactions taking place in Wales.
 The Welsh Government has set up the Welsh Revenue Authority (WRA) to administer these devolved taxes and it has published its Charter for joint values, behaviours and standards.

 The Welsh Assembly can already pass laws in respect of non-domestic rates (business rates) and council tax – these are classed as local taxation, rather than devolved taxes.